omundy/learn-computers/README.md

 ## Media

-Working with images, networks, and setting up a development environment.
+Working with images, video, and color.

 <table>
 <tr>